josephmanis315/EvilMusicPlayer/README.md

 # Evil-Music-Player

 ##Installing Evil Music Player
-  Evil Music Player is for iOS only, and can be installed by creating a project in xcode and adding all of the files in this rep.
+  Evil Music Player is for iOS only.

 ##Objects
   There are two objects worth noting: the EVLMusicManager and EVLMusic.
 The EVLMusic class can be used on it's own, but is not in this project.